-This always works, but you will often need to simplify the fraction afterwards, as in this example (press play button):
+This always works, but we often need to simplify the fraction afterwards, as in this example (press play button):

 We simplified the fraction 2032 to 1016 , then to 58 by dividing the top and bottom by 2 each time, and that is as simple as it can get!

 What Did We Do?

 1. We multiplied each fraction by the denominator of the other.
 Let's use letters instead of numbers to show it:

 2. And because they now have the same denominator, we can add them:

 In One Step!

 We could do those two things in one step like this: